 Aussie’s are eating fewer grains than ever and still gaining weight (see the graph above)… Carbs are not the problem.
 Unprocessed carbs are satiating, affordable and really healthy.

 ALL fruit is good for you (even the tropical variety).
 Yes, fruit contains sugar but it’s slow burning and whole fruit is packaged full of disease-preventing antioxidants, fibre, micronutrients etc. Bottom line?
 Fruit is not fattening.

 8. Health is a feeling.
 Not a size.

-I've met very slim people with very unhealthy habits.
-And I've met plenty of larger people who live a truly balanced, healthy life.
+I’ve met very slim people with very unhealthy habits.
+And I’ve met plenty of larger people who live a truly balanced, healthy life.
 Forget the number, BMI and scales.
-Lead the healthy life and your weight will find it's happy pace.
+Lead a healthy life and your weight will find it’s happy pace.

 9. There are many ways to be healthy.